 Boosting Immune System and Energy

-In addition to the high iron levels, chicken liver nutrition is also a great source of zinc, magnesium, and phosphorus.
+In addition to the high iron levels, chicken liver nutrition is an excellent source of zinc, magnesium, and phosphorus.
 Working together, these minerals boost the immune system.
 They also help boost energy and help keep you in a good state of mind.

 Selenium and B12 benefits for health